-In these cases, it is your responsibility to ensure that your users understand when they opt in to SMS messages and provide written consent to receive SMS messages from you.
-You must register users who opt in outside of an SMS channel through the Airship API.
+When registering your audience without a mobile keyword, it is your responsibility to ensure that your users understand that they are agreeing to receive SMS messages from you and provide express written consent to receive SMS messages from you.

 Handling Multiple Senders

 Users opt in to messages from a sender.
 Your project can have multiple senders, and your audience can opt in to multiple senders within your project.
 To prevent a message from reaching the same user from multiple senders, you can select a specific sender ID in the Audience step when sending an SMS message.